 The show’s name is inspired by the Egyptian belief in “an invisible spiritual duplicate of the body that accompanies every human being throughout this life and into the next”.

-Look, I don’t know what that means, but I do know that you’ll be sincerely impressed by the acrobatics and stage effects of this show.
-You can buy tickets in advance with:
+I don’t know what that means, but I do know that you’ll be sincerely impressed by the acrobatics and stage effects of this show – My wife and I loved it.

 Swim in an elaborate pool: MGM Grand’s pool complex spans 6.6 acres and is comprised of 5 separate pools and hot tubs.